SDK Reference

 - The AgentOps client instance.

-These functions help you manage the lifecycle of tracking sessions.
+These functions help you manage the lifecycle of tracking traces.

-Starts a new AgentOps session manually.
-This is useful when you’ve disabled automatic session creation or need multiple separate sessions.
+Starts a new AgentOps trace manually.
+This is useful when you’ve disabled automatic session creation or need multiple separate traces.

 Parameters:

-(Union[Dict[str, Any], List[str]], optional): Optional tags to attach to the session, useful for filtering in the dashboard.
+(Union[Dict[str, Any], List[str]], optional): Optional tags to attach to the trace, useful for filtering in the dashboard.
 Can be a list of strings or a dict of key-value pairs.

 Example: